cntm-dev/connectome-main/README.md

 We can perform a quick deployment by modifying the default configuration file `config.json`.

-1. Copy related file into target host，including：
+1. Copy related file into target host, including：

-   - default configuration file`config.json`
+   - Default configuration file`config.json`
-   - node program`cntmology`
+   - Node program`cntmology`
-   - node ccntmrol program`nodectl`
+   - Node ccntmrol program`nodectl`

-2. Set the network connection port number for each node(recommend using the default port configuration, instead of modifying)
+2. Set the network connection port number for each node (recommend using the default port configuration, instead of modifying)

-   - `NodePort`is P2P connection port number（default: 20338）
+   - `NodePort`is P2P connection port number (default: 20338)
-   - `HttpJsonPort` and `HttpLocalPort` are RPC port number（default: 20336，20337）
+   - `HttpJsonPort` and `HttpLocalPort` are RPC port number (default: 20336，20337)

 3. Seed nodes configuration

-   - Select at least one seed node out of 4 hosts and fill seed node address into the `SeelList` of each configuration file, format is `Seed node IP address + Seed node NodePort`
+   - Select at least one seed node out of 4 hosts and fill the seed node address into the `SeelList` of each configuration file.
+The format is `Seed node IP address + Seed node NodePort`

 4. Create wallet file

-   - Through command line program，on each host create wallet wallet.dat needed for node implement.
+   - Through command line program, on each host create wallet wallet.dat needed for node implementation.

      `$ ./nodectl wallet -c -p password`

-     Note：Set wallet password by parameter -p.
+     Note: Set wallet password by parameter -p.

 5. Bookkeepers configuration

-   - While creating wallet for each node, the public key information of the wallet will be displayed.
+   - While creating a wallet for each node, the public key information of the wallet will be displayed.
 Fill in the public key information of all nodes in the `Bookkeepers` field of each node's configuration file.

-     Note：The public key information for each node's wallet can also be viewed via the command line program:
+     Note: The public key information for each node's wallet can also be viewed via the command line program:

      `$ ./nodectl wallet -l -p password`

-Now multi-hosts configuration is cpmpleted, directory structure of each node is as follow:
+Now multi-host configuration is completed, directory structure of each node is as follows:

 ```
 $ ls